Average ACT Scores by State (Most Recent)

 • Wyoming

-Out of the six states that currently have 100% ACT participation, the state with the highest average score has a lot to be proud of because that average represents the entire high school population of that state.
+Out of the eight states that currently have 100% ACT participation, the state with the highest average score has a lot to be proud of because that average represents the entire high school population of that state.

 Lowest Participation: Maine